evilC/AutoHotInterception/README.md

 ```
 4. Right-click `Unblocker.ps1` in the lib folder and select `Run as Admin`.
 This is because downloaded DLLs are often blocked and will not work.
-This can be done manually by right clicking the DLLs, selecting Properties, and checking a "Block" box if it exists.
+Alternatively, this can be done manually in one of two ways:
+   1. By right clicking the DLLs, selecting Properties, and checking a "Block" box if it exists.
-5. Edit one of the example remapping scripts, replacing the VID/PID(s) with that of your device (Use the Monitor app to find it) and run it to make sure it works.
+   1. Before you open any zip (ie the AutoHotInterception zip or the Interception zip), right click it and select "Unblock".
+5. Run `Monitor.ahk` from your working folder to check that everything works
 6. (Optional) The contents of the `lib` folder can actually be placed in one of the AutoHotkey lib folders (eg `My Documents\AutoHotkey\lib` - make it if it does not exist), and the `#include` lines of the sample scripts changed to `#include <AutoHotInterception>`, to enable your AHI scripts to be in any folder, without each needing it's own copy of the library files.